 - Take your plastic stencil and place it where you’d like it to show up on the board.
 Secure with painters tape, if you like.
 Trace the parts of the stencil you want to burn with a pencil.
 Once completed, remove the stencil and place it on the opposite side of the pyrography pen, so that it’s in no danger of melting.

-- Begin tracing the lines on your board, slowly.
+- Begin tracing the lines on your board, SLOWLY, and with a light touch.
+The trick to good wood burning is to go slowly and not press too hard, otherwise the grain of the wood will carry your hand and make your lines jagged.
 If you need to change tips to get different effects, unplug the pen, allow it to cool down fully, change the pen tip, and then plug in again.
 Trace and fill in your lines with the pyrography pen until you’ve achieved the desired result.
 Add color using color pencils, if you like.

 - Use the screwdriver to screw in two D-rings to the back of your work, cut a piece of hanging wire with the wire cutters and twist with pliers between the two rings.
 You’re done!